Numbers 31: Ritual purification (19–24)

 Next, Moses and Eleazar instructed the soldiers to ritually cleanse and purify themselves, the captives and all objects they had over a period of seven days.
 Objects mentioned are the clothes, all objects of leather, goat hair and wood, and all metal objects, specifying that all fireproof objects had to be cleansed by both fire and water, the rest only by water.

 Division of spoils of war (25–54)

 The plunder from the Midianite campaign was "675,000 sheep, 72,000 cattle, 61,000 donkeys and 32,000 women who had never slept with a man."
 Yahweh instructed Moses and Eleazar to divide these spoils according to a 1:1 ratio between the Israelite soldiers on the one hand, and the Israelite civilians on the other.
 Yahweh demanded a 0.2% share of the soldiers' half of the spoils for himself; this tribute would be given to him via the Levites, who were responsible for the care of Yahweh's tabernacle.
-Some of the Midianite golden jewellery plundered during the war (combined weight: about 190 kilograms) was also offered as a gift to Yahweh "to make atonement for ourselves before Yahweh".
+Some of the Midianite golden jewellery plundered during the war (combined weight: about 418 pounds/190 kilograms) was also offered as a gift to Yahweh "to make atonement for ourselves before Yahweh".